 - 18. The minimum parcel size for lands within the rural land use designation shall be 8 hectares although this Plan recognizes that there are existing parcels smaller than 8 hectares in area. - 19.
-Rezoning to permit the creation of new parcels smaller than 8 hectares in the rural land use designation shall not be supported. - 20.
+Rezoning to permit the creation of new parcels smaller than 8.0 hectares in the rural land use designation shall not be supported with the exception that the creation of parcels smaller than 8.0 hectares may be supported to facilitate the identified expansion of the Wembley Neighbourhood Centre in accordance with Section 4.0 of this Plan.7 - 20.
 Where land is located within the Agricultural Land Reserve and is proposed for subdivision or non-farm use, including the placement of a second dwelling, approval must first be obtained from the Agricultural Land Commission, except where additional dwellings are necessary for farm purposes subject to the Agricultural Land Commission Act.
 All subdivision and non-farm uses within the ALR shall comply with the agricultural objectives and policies in Section 8.1 of this Plan. - 21.
 New residential development shall be permitted at densities of 1 dwelling unit per 8 hectares to a maximum of two dwelling units per parcel. - 22.
-Rezoning applications to rezone existing gravel pits to allow primary processing and related activities associated with gravel extraction may be supported in accordance with the Policies contained in Section 8.3 of this Plan.7 - 23.
-For any of the uses listed in Policy 26 above, the preferred option is to consider them for a Temporary Use Permit prior to considering them for a rezoning in accordance with Sections 8.38.
+Rezoning applications to rezone existing gravel pits to allow primary processing and related activities associated with gravel extraction may be supported in accordance with the Policies contained in Section 8.3 of this Plan.8